 We generate our revenues primarily from rental and management fee income from tenants under existing leases at Victory Plaza.
 The management fee income includes the charges mainly for property management, maintenance and repair, and security, and is recognized over the terms of the leases.
 The amount of rental income and management fee income we receive is primarily dependent on our ability to maintain or increase rental rates and occupancy rates of our property.
-Factors that could affect our rental income include (i) changes in the economic environment; (ii) local competition from other shopping facilities similar to our shopping mall; (iii) the attractiveness of rental space after our shopping mall renovation; (iv) the financial stability of our tenants; (v) trend of market rental rates; and (vi) the development of local transportation.
+Factors that could affect our rental income include (i) changes in the economic environment; (ii) local competition from other shopping facilities similar to our shopping mall; (iii) the attractiveness of rental space; (iv) the financial stability of our tenants; (v) trend of market rental rates; (vi) the development of local transportation and (vii) the outbreak of highly contagious disease like the VOCID 19 virus.